My My, Hey Hey (Out of the Blue): Quotations

-Oasis covered the song on their 2000 world tour, including it on their live album and DVD Familiar to Millions.
+Oasis covered the song during their 2000 world tour, including it on their live album and DVD Familiar to Millions.
 The band acknowledged Cobain's attachment to the song by dedicating it to him when they played it in Seattle on the sixth anniversary of his death.
+The singer Lana Del Rey used this song as an entrance to her second set of Coachella 2024, highlighting her connection with country music and her love to the band Nirvana.